chicory-pizza/chicory-macaroni/README.md

 1. Obtain the Windows and Mac editions of the game

+   For the Mac edition, do not use the [latest manifest ID](https://steamdb.info/depot/1123452/manifests/) as it uses YYC, use manifest ID 2137359438458453377 instead

 2. Merge the shaders from the Windows edition to the Mac data

    1. Open `data.win` (Windows edition) in UndertaleModTool